ClickHouse Keeper

 -

-Activate the Clickhouse Keeper (integrated) option on the configuration page of the ADQMDB service.
-In the expanded section, settings are filled in automatically based on the ClickHouse server parameters.
+chkeeper_integratedon the configuration page of the ADQMDB service.
+In the nested chkeeper_integrated section, settings are filled in automatically based on the ClickHouse server parameters.
 You can change parameter values if necessary (see parameter descriptions in the Configuration parameters article).

 Test replicated and distributed tables